-The brightly coloured capulana is the traditional cloth that Mozambican women wear as wrap around skirts.
-Traditionally on Ibo Island women do not buy their own capulanas, but rather the men choose and purchase the cloths for their women.
+The brightly colored capulana is the traditional cloth that Mozambican women wear as wrap-around skirts.
+Traditionally on Ibo Island, women do not buy their own capulanas, but rather the men choose and purchase the cloths for their women.
 If a woman owns many capulanas it is a symbol of affluence and status.
 A man is expected to pay lobolo if he wants to take a bride.
-On Ibo it is known as ‘Mari’ and it is a process of negotiation with the parents of the bride to be.
-Negotiations usually include money and depending on affluence, goats, cattle and dwellings.
+On Ibo, it is known as ‘Mari’ and it is a process of negotiation with the parents of the bride to be.
+Negotiations usually include money and depending on affluence, goats, cattle, and dwellings.